Website: Boehm 2020-2021

 In the words of John Muir…“The mountains are calling, and I must go!”

 Such was my calling in the summer of 2005 when I packed my bags and left my native city of San Diego bound for Colorado.
 Although I moved to this state to climb mountains, little did I know, that a few years later, I would be teaching English on “The Mountain” with a great group of Mustang staff and students.
+I have been a part of the Mustang family for 12 years and my life has been dearly enriched by my students and colleagues year after year.

 I brought with me to “The Mountain,” degrees in English Education and Spanish Education from Northern Arizona University and a master’s degree in Educational Psychology from the University of Colorado-Boulder.
 I also spent four years teaching English and coaching tennis in San Diego before uprooting to this incredible state.